ethereum-optimism/optimism/.gitbook/contents/developer/features/aa-basics/hybrid-compute.md

 along with their payloads and returning the appropriate responses.

 Let's begin with a simple example where the handler receives two numbers.
 It will perform both addition and subtraction on these numbers.
-If the result of the subtraction results in an underflow (i.e., the first number is greater than the second), the handler will respond with an underflow error.
+If the result of the subtraction results in an overflow (i.e., the first number is greater than the second), the handler will respond with an underflow error.

 ```python